shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 Many times we will develop the websites for our charities using the temporary domain name provided by the hosting company, and only after we get approval from our charities, do we do the DNS swing to the new domain.

 While the temporary URL will still work after you do the DNS swing, it is best practice, to update all the links on the site to point to the new domain name.
-I like the “Better Search Replace” plugin by Delicious Brains to do this.
+I like the "Better Search Replace" plugin by Delicious Brains to do this.
-- After you install it you will see a menu entry under “tools”.
+- After you install it you will see a menu entry under "tools".
 - In the search for box type the full URL (i.e. http://1234-123.el-alt.com), in the replace with box type the full URL (i.e. http://www.mycharity.org)

 ### Send email from Wordpress
 1. You will need a 3rd party email provider like O365 or Gmail
-1. Go to the “plugins”, “installed plugins” page
+1. Go to the "plugins", "installed plugins" page
-1. Activate the “WP Mail SMTP” plugin
+1. Activate the "WP Mail SMTP" plugin
-1. You should have a new entry for “WP Mail SMTP” under “settings” menu option
+1. You should have a new entry for "WP Mail SMTP" under "settings" menu option
 1. How you will configure this depends on what email provider you are using.
 Here are my settings for O365

    ![Pic](./assets/images/dev-003.png)